dalurness/winter-code-fest/README.md

 3. run `npm i` from the repo directory to install dependencies
 4. run `npm run dev` to start the website locally
 5. navigate to [localhost:4321/winter-code-fest](http://localhost:4321/winter-code-fest)
+6. If some types aren't available such as from calls to `getCollection` you might have to run `npm run astro sync` manually to get those

 ### 🚀 Project Structure